-Next time your group or team has a meeting, set aside ten minutes at either the start of the meeting or the end.
+Next time your group or team has a meeting, set aside ten minutes at either the start of the meeting or the end for.
 I prefer using the last ten minutes of a meeting, but if your group is notorious for starting late, it might be a good way to use the first few minutes as folks are trickling in and sitting down.

 Start by selecting a single event or opportunity to focus on — for example, a recent event, project milestone (product launch, new system deployment, website launch), or ongoing service offered to clients, members, or other key stakeholders.